The Legend of Vox Machina: Development

+Background

+As part of a sponsorship deal between Critical Role and D&D Beyond in 2018, an animated ad spot for the platform was produced which featured the Mighty Nein characters in combat.
+The advertisement, which was animated by Kamille and Kevin Areopagita, "opened doors" for The Legend of Vox Machina to be produced.

 Kickstarter

 On March 4, 2019, the Critical Role cast launched a Kickstarter campaign to raise funds for a 22-minute animation called Critical Role: The Legend of Vox Machina Animated Special.
 The animated story was to be set just before the streaming portion of the campaign started—when the players were around level seven—during a time when, canonically, there is an in-game period of roughly six months when the members of Vox Machina were not all together at the same time.
 The cast projected a cost of US$750,000 for a single 22-minute animated short, fulfilling the other campaign rewards, and the fees associated with a crowdfunding campaign.
 Not knowing how long this would take to raise, the campaign length was set at 45 days.

 Within an hour of launch, the Kickstarter had reached more than $1,000,000.
 At the end of the first full day, all of the announced stretch goals had been unlocked, and the total had reached more than $4.3 million.
 With four 22-minute episodes funded in the first 24 hours, additional stretch goals were added, expanding the project into an animated series.
 The first two episodes would cover the pre-stream story arc.
 The subsequent episodes would adapt the Briarwoods' arc, also from the Vox Machina campaign.
 By March 18, 2019, eight 22-minute episodes had been funded.
 Finally, on April 4, 2019, the last published stretch goal of $8.8 million was reached during the airing of episode 57 of campaign two, pushing the total length of the animated series to ten episodes.
 A "secret" $10M stretch goal of Willingham being filmed going around a haunted house was reached April 16.
 The final total raised by the Kickstarter when it closed on April 19, 2019, was $11,385,449 with 88,887 backers.
 When the campaign closed, it was one of the most quickly funded in Kickstarter history, and was the most funded Kickstarter for TV and film projects.